gwappa/amorphys/docs/source/writing/organization.rst

     .. py:attribute:: affiliations

-        a mapping to :py:class:`Affiliation` instances representing the affiliations of the people involved.
+        a mapping to :py:class:`Institution` instances representing the affiliations of the people involved.

     .. py:attribute:: funded-by